dzlab/dzlab.github.io/_posts/2026-08-20-build-train-llm-jax.md

 ## Checkpointing

-Once the model has trained, save the NNX model state with Orbax:
+Once the model has trained, we can use [Orbax](https://orbax.readthedocs.io/) to save the NNX model state:

 ```python
 from pathlib import Path